-Atop is a monitoring tool which is mainly developed for command line usage.
-It is capable of showing detailed information about process, memory, disk network information and metrics.
+Atop is a monitoring tool which is mainly developed for command-line usage.
+It is capable of showing detailed information about the process, memory, disk network information, and metrics.
 Atop commands provides more details than popular top command.

 $ atop -h

 atop command.
 But to get more detailed information and metrics about different subsystem usages providing root privileges are a better way.

 $ sudo atop

 As we can see from the screenshot the information provided is more than we may want the terminal screen fills up with monitoring information.
 We will look at how to show specific information about CPU, process, network, disk memory, etc.

 c shortcut after atop started.
 This will list processes according to their CPU usage with their PID’s and full command line with parameters and options.

 $ atop -c

 Display Memory Usage

 m shortcut.
 This will list information like PIC, minimum and maximum fault numbers, vstext, vsize,rsize,vgrow, rgrow, running user ID, effective user ID , memory usage, and command.